ETS is rather broad in spectrum rather than monolithic on the gender issue

 27 Sunday Sep 2009

-Posted in Biblical Studies, Feminist Theory, Gender Studies, God
+Posted by Deane in Biblical Studies, Feminist Theory, Gender Studies, God

 Tim Bulkeley, Old Testament lecturer at Carey Baptist College, Auckland is writing a book.
 And utilising the easy interactivity of the internet, he is writing it with you.
 Yes, you can have your say, and it could very well change the shape of the book.